 Preheat the oven to 80°C/175F.

-Repeat with the remaining tortillas.
-Placing on a plate and sitting the warmed oven to keep its heat.
+Repeat with the remaining tortillas, placing each on a plate and sitting in the warmed oven.